 21. Learn to propagate with hardwood and softwood cuttings, layering methods, and pruning.
 It’s different for each plant type, but basically you’re getting the cuttings to root.

 22. Know your seed types to make the best choices for your garden.
-Here’s an easy guide to open-pollinated (OP), heirloom, hybrids, and GMOs.
+Get familiar with open-pollinated (OP), heirloom, and hybrids.

 23. Start plants from seed: here’s how I start seeds indoors.

 24. Participate in seed exchanges.
 There’s lots of online groups and associations you can join.

 25. Use and contribute to seed banks.
 They’re like local libraries but with seeds.

 26. Time things properly so young plants get established before frosts set in.
 See when is it too late to plant seeds outdoors?

 27. Test old seed for viability.
 See how at learningandyearning.com for a quick germination test.

 28. Get to know plants by their propagation method: see self-seeders, spreaders, and dividers at sensiblegardening.com.

 Grow ‘cut and come again’ crops.
 This means, you plant them once and harvest many times, as the crops regrow after trimming.